GroceriStar/groceristar-fetch/text/complex.md

 let Users        = require(path.resolve(__dirname, 'users'));
 ```

-i also need another one object, related to users.
+I also need another one object, related to users.
 like we have a big number of Groceries
 but all of them should be assigned with admin user.
 Can you do it?
-like one method that calling .... and creating users with ids and adding to user ids also an ids of groceries
+like one method that calling .... and creating users with ids and adding to user ids also ids of groceries
 (this is actually our full database for groceristar right now)

 ---

-Search version of big object
+Search version of the big object

 files that we're using:
 ```